Tips for using a packing service

 Confirm the weight limit agreed by your company and/or the estimator with the packing crew when they arrive.

 Get the packers to tell you how the figures are shaping up.
-As they load boxes onto the lorry they are aware precisely how much volumetric weight is adding up.
+As they load boxes onto the lorry they are aware precisely how much the volume is adding up.

 Keep the packers happy